tulatorres/STACKS/README.md

 - know what enzyme(s) were used for this step

 **IMPORTANT NOTE**
-- GTL added a couple extra nucleotides to our barcodes (in my data, an extra C was added).
-For MLT data, we modified the barcodes text file to add the extra nucleotide(s) [modified_barcodes file]
+- GTL added a couple extra nucleotides to my species' barcodes (in my data, an extra C was added).
+For MLT data, SH modified the barcodes text file to add the extra nucleotide(s) [[modified_barcodes file](https://github.com/tulatorres/STACKS/blob/5a5ff6a77b05e6e3fe0e1903cc5ea962e7351ef3/scripts/modified_frogs_barcodes_stacks.txt)]
 - to search for whether extra nucleotides were added to your barcodes, use the following example:
-- `zgrep CTCTAGCT frogs.fastq.gz`, where XXXX is one of your barcodes.
+- `zgrep AATTGGCC frogs.fastq.gz`, where AATTGGCC is one of your barcodes.
 - use Control + z to quit bash process :)

 ### 2. Creating unique stacks using **ustacks** ####